 Students in agriculture who do not qualify as New York State residents are required to pay tuition of \$300 a term.
 Tuition and other fees become due when the student registers.
 The University allows a period of grace after the last registration day of each term of the regular session.
-The last day of grace is printed on the registration card which the student is required to present at the Treasurer's office.
-Any student, graduate or undergraduate, except as hereinafter provided, who fails to pay his tuition, fees, and other indebtedness within the time prescribed is dropped from the University.
+The last day of grace is printed on the bill for tuition and fees which the student is required to present at the Treasurer's office.
+Any student, graduate or undergraduate, who fails to pay his tuition, fees, and other indebtedness within the time prescribed is dropped from the University.
 When, in his judgment, the circumstances in a particular case so warrant, the Treasurer may allow an extension of time to complete payments.
 For such extension, the student will be assessed a fee of \$5.
-A reinstatement fee of \$10 will be assessed any student who is permitted to continue or return to classes after being dropped from the University for default in payments.
+A reinstatement fee of \$10 is assessed to any student who is permitted to continue in or return to classes after being dropped from the University for default in payments.
 For reasons satisfactory to the Treasurer and the Registrar, which must be presented in writing, the latter assessment may be waived in any individual case.
-If the student withdraws, University fees are charged on the basis of 10 per cent for each week or fraction thereof from the first registration day to the date of withdrawal.
+If the student withdraws, University fees are charged on the basis of 10 per cent for each week or fraction thereof in attendance.